 The Partnership Association played a leading role in developing a roadmap for the transition of the HIV programme to national funding.
 As a result, tackling barriers to treatment has been included in the roadmap, and the HIV and Hep C treatment guidelines were updated.
 New HIV drugs, including dolutegravir, darunavir, atazanavir, have been included in the list of essential medicines.

-The Partnership Association’s priorities for 2019 include:
+The Partnership Association’s priorities include:

 - Advocating for the full implementation of the new HIV and Hep C guidelines, including lowering the price and increasing access to the drugs that have now been included on Kyrgyzstan’s essential medicines list.

 - This includes continuing to push for treatment regimens to be optimized and developing strategies to ensure these newer treatment regimens are fairly priced and therefore cost-effective.
 The organization will be monitoring purchases and prices of generic drugs and, where relevant, engaging with generic manufacturers on the issue of price, or to enable the entry of new generic manufacturers to increase competition.

 - Continue the dialogue with the Ministry of Health: Providing advice and expertise on strengthening the patent examination process and providing evidence to support the issuing of compulsory licenses on drugs where required.

 - In parallel, while the patent process is improved, the Partnership Association will identify unmerited patent applications and file patent oppositions as necessary.